-New York attorney general Letitia James has launched an independent investigation into the allegations of sexual harassment against Governor Cuomo which have been made by multiple former aides.
-The attorney general’s office asked the governor’s office to preserve all documents related to the matter, and James has named former acting U.S. Attorney for the Southern District of New York Joon H. Kim and employment discrimination attorney Anne L. Clark to lead the probe.
-Both have pledged to conduct a thorough and rigorous investigation into the allegations.
+New York attorney general Letitia James launched an independent investigation into the allegations of sexual harassment against Governor Cuomo made by multiple former aides.
+She named Joon H. Kim, the former acting U.S. Attorney for the Southern District of New York and employment discrimination attorney Anne L. Clark to lead the probe.

 The State Assembly Judiciary Committee’s impeachment investigation

 On March 12, New York State Assembly Speaker Carl Heastie announced that he had authorized the Assembly Judiciary Committee to open an impeachment probe into Governor Cuomo.
 The Committee has the power to subpoena documents and witnesses, and can determine, on its own, the scope of the investigation.
 Heastie has said that the impeachment investigation will be “very broad” and indicated there would be no set timeline for its conclusion, but that the probe “should be done expeditiously.”
-On March 17, Judiciary Committee chairman Charles Lavine announced that the Assembly had hired the Davis Polk law firm, including lawyers Angela Burgess, Greg Andres, and Martine Beamon, to assist with the probe.
+On March 17, Judiciary Committee chairman Charles Lavine announced that the Assembly had hired the Davis Polk law firm to assist with the probe.

 The FBI investigation